Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Introduction

 \section{Introduction}

 With the advancement of industrial technologies, such as the Industrial Internet of Things (IIoT) and information communication technology, the convergence of physical and cyber spaces gives rise to a new paradigm called Industrial Cyber-Physical Systems (ICPSs) \cite{zhang2022advancements}.
-ICPSs are intricate and intelligent systems that seamlessly integrate physical and computational components, enabling real-time data exchange and decision-making.
+ICPSs are intricate and intelligent systems that integrate physical and computational components seamlessly, enabling real-time data exchange and decision-making\cite{10255287}.
+Predictive maintenance plays an increasingly pivotal role in the sustainability of ICPSs.
+The emergence of Artificial Intelligence (AI)-based approaches for predictive maintenance and monitoring has become prominent, such as transfer learning\cite{ZHANGtransfer} and Federated Learning (FL)\cite{ZHANGfederated}.
 To design integrated control and monitoring systems in ICPSs, Digital Twins (DTs) have received significant attention from academia and industry\cite{zhang2022advancements}.
 DTs refer to virtual replicas that cover the life cycle of physical entities.
-By simulating the behavior and performance of physical objects based on real-time sensing data, DTs can possess predictive capabilities and provide insights to eliminate physical mistakes and attacks\cite{zhang2022advancements}, thus optimizing manufacturing processes and improving ICPS performance.
+In ICPSs, through simulating the behavior and performance of industrial infrastructures based on real-time sensing data, DTs can offer predictive capabilities and provide insights to eliminate physical mistakes and attacks\cite{zhang2022advancements}, thus optimizing manufacturing processes and improving the performance of ICPSs.
+Nonetheless, the establishment and implementation of DTs in ICPSs depend on high-fidelity modeling and strong data interaction, which may meet data issues such as scarcity, bias, and noise.

-Generative Artificial Intelligence (GAI) is a branch of AI technology that identifies the structures and patterns from existing data to generate various and original content\cite{wen2024generativeIoT}.
-The popular class of GAI applications has emerged from foundation models, such as GPT-3 and Stable Diffusion, which are trained on vast quantities of data by leveraging different learning approaches.
+Generative AI (GenAI) is a branch of AI technology that identifies the structures and patterns from existing data to generate various and original content\cite{wen2024generativeIoT}.
+The popular class of GenAI applications has emerged from foundation models, such as GPT-3 and Stable Diffusion, which are trained on vast quantities of data by leveraging different learning approaches.
 For example, ChatGPT is trained on a large corpus of text from diverse sources.
 This process enables it to acquire knowledge of linguistic patterns and structures, thus automatically generating valuable content based on the prompts provided by users.
-Relying on its incredible data processing and generation capabilities, GAI technology has great potential to revolutionize various domains.
-For example, GAI can drive the progression of modern IoT and enable more adaptive and intelligent IoT applications\cite{wen2024generativeIoT}, such as virtual assistants and smart surveillance.
+Relying on its incredible data processing and generation capabilities, GenAI technology has great potential to revolutionize various domains.
+For example, GenAI can drive the progression of modern IoT and enable more adaptive and intelligent IoT applications\cite{wen2024generativeIoT}, such as virtual assistants and smart surveillance.